Understanding Texas Mechanics Liens

 Claims against retainage must be filed by the 15th day of the 4th month following the month in which the lien claimant last furnished labor or material to the project AND not later than 30 days after the entire project is completed, abandoned, or terminated.
 (For parties on a residential project, the deadline is reduced to the 3rd month.)

-However, this deadline can be changed if the property owner takes specific action.
+However, this deadline can be changed if the property owner takes specific action; such as:

 Texas mechanics lien form